THEOplayer/documentation/how-to-guides/07-miscellaneous/10-how-to-implement-a-basic-latency-manager-for-cmaf-low-latency-dash-streams.md

 ##### Web SDK

 1. Setup a basic HTML file and include the THEOplayer library and Low latency DASH stream.
-You can also check: [How to get started with THEOplayer Web SDK](../../getting-started/01-sdks/01-web/00-getting-started.md)
+You can also follow this guide: [How to get started with THEOplayer Web SDK](../../getting-started/01-sdks/01-web/00-getting-started.md).

 2. You would need a Web SDK of THEOplayer with basic configuration to setup your environment.
-You can create an SDK by signing-in to the THEO Portal [Login Here](https://portal.theoplayer.com/login)
+You can create an SDK by logging into your [THEO Portal](https://portal.theoplayer.com/login) account.

 ##### Android [TV] SDK

 1. Setup a Android Project and include the THEOplayer library and Low latency DASH stream.
-You can also check: [How to get started with THEOplayer Android SDK](../../getting-started/01-sdks/02-android/00-getting-started.md)
+You can also follow this guide: [How to get started with THEOplayer Android SDK](../../getting-started/01-sdks/02-android/00-getting-started.md).

 2. You would need a Android SDK of THEOplayer with basic configuration to setup your environment.
-You can create an SDK by signing-in to the THEO Portal [Login Here](https://portal.theoplayer.com/login)
+You can create an SDK by logging into the your [THEO Portal](https://portal.theoplayer.com/login) account.

 ## Latency manager setup